How to create a safe, stimulating garden oasis for your dog

 Your garden is also the perfect place for training and playing games with your pet, so be sure to try out Wag and Tone, these exercises will be a fun workout for both you and your dog, and they're a great bonding activity, too.

 Don't forget to include a few extras for yourself

 So, you'll want to furnish your garden with a few accessories that will help you to relax: windchimes and small running water features will bring soothing noises into your space that both you and your dog can enjoy.
 You'll also need to create a comfortable seating area, complete with a cosy cushion or two.
-A reclining deck chair, like this assortment of comfy sun-loungers from Wyevale, will give you somewhere to sit back and relax as your dog enjoys their new pet-friendly garden.
+A reclining deck chair will give you somewhere to sit back and relax as your dog enjoys their new pet-friendly garden.
 Just watch out, as you might find your furry friend tries to join you!

 As any dog-owner will know, our canine companions love to spend time outdoors.
 If you think your garden could be a bit more pet-friendly, then try incorporating these simple updates in your outside space - your dog is sure to appreciate it.